Regulation review and reform

 Regulatory Impact Statements

-We recently sought feedback on the proposed Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019.
+In 2019 we sought feedback on the proposed Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019.

 The aim was to ensure the proposed regulations are well-targeted, effective and appropriate, and impose the lowest possible burden on Victorian businesses and the community.